epfl-lara/leon/doc/xlang.rst

 Technically, these extensions are implemented using a translation to :ref:`Pure Scala <purescala>`.
-This means They are not implemented in the back-end solving system of Leon, but parsed in the the front-end and eliminate early during the Leon pipelining process.
+This means They are not implemented in the back-end solving system of Leon, but parsed in the the front-end and eliminated early during the Leon pipelining process.

 Imperative Code